-Kubernetes helps manage service discovery, incorporate load balancing, track resource allocation, scale based on compute utilisation, check the health of individual resources and enable apps to self-heal by automatically restarting or replicating containers.Learn more about Kubernetes basics
+Kubernetes also automatically manages service discovery, incorporates load balancing, tracks resource allocation and scales based on compute utilisation.
+And, it checks the health of individual resources and enables apps to self-heal by automatically restarting or replicating containers.Watch more videos on Kubernetes basics

 Why use Kubernetes?

-Define complex containerised applications and deploy them globally across a cluster of servers—or even multiple clusters—as Kubernetes optimises resources according to your desired state.
-With built-in auto-scaler, Kubernetes can easily scale your application horisontally while automatically monitoring and maintaining container health.
+Define complex containerised applications and deploy them across a cluster of servers or even multiple clusters with Kubernetes.
+As Kubernetes scales applications according to your desired state, it automatically monitors and maintains container health.

-As containers, environments and the teams that work with them multiply, release frequency can increase—along with developmental and operational complexity.
-Move quickly at scale with enhanced security by employing DevOps in Kubernetes environments, you can move quickly at scale with enhanced security.
+As a Kubernetes app grows—adding containers, environments and teams—release frequency tends to increase, along with developmental and operational complexity.
+Employing DevOps practices in Kubernetes environments allows you to move quickly at scale with enhanced security.

 Manage resources effectively with infrastructure as code